loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

   instead of GHCR
 - [vcluster-use-cases/auto-snapshots](../vcluster-use-cases/auto-snapshots)
-  still uses GHCR for snapshots in the self-contained path, because the local `forgejo.vcp.local` certificate is not trusted by the in-cluster snapshot job
+  still uses GHCR for snapshots in the self-contained path, because the local Forgejo snapshot registry flow has not been validated yet

 > [!IMPORTANT]
 > The Git hosting flow is the primary path and is the part that has been worked
 > through the most.
 Forgejo is the default Git host for `vind`, but snapshots
-> currently stay on GHCR until there is a trusted local registry endpoint for
+> currently stay on GHCR until the local Forgejo registry path is validated for
-> the in-cluster snapshot client.
+> the in-cluster snapshot client too.

 When `flux` is enabled in `--use-cases`, the vCluster Platform UI also gets a `Flux UI` button that points at the shared Flux Operator web UI host for this